September 25, 2014

 python-apt now native Python 3 code

 Today I made an important change to the python-apt code: It is now native Python 3 code (but also works under Python 2).
 The previous versions all run 2to3 during the build process to create a Python 3 version.
 This is no longer needed, as the code is now identical.
 As part of that change, python-apt now only supports Python 2.7, Python 3.3, and newer.
-I’m using some features only present in 3. ...
+I’m using some features only present in 3.3 like Python2 unicode literal syntax in order to keep the code simple. ...
 Read more 》

 October 21, 2013